mhorpheus/test/DFIR-Hotline.md

 The Hotline rotation and call escalation paths for on call personnel on are maintained by PagerDuty system (https://ibm.pagerduty.com/).
 Details documentation on how Hotline is operated by PD, how to use PD for handling calls together with usefull usage hints are documented on [PagerDuty](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty) page.

 Shifts are allocated on a weekly basis - each cycle starts on Monday morning.
-Every new cycles is started by APAC team on Sunday 23:00 UTC.
+Every new cycle is started by APAC team on Sunday 23:00 UTC.
 Each Geography is responsible on its own for ensuring that two on-call people are available to cover the assigned shift and are properly scheduled within call routing system.

 Shift assignment is done automatically by PagerDuty based on the Round Robin algorithm from a pool of people assigned to a shift.
 There is no process of building an on-call schedule according to everyone's preferences, as this would be too complex.
 For this reason, everyone is responsible themselves to check when they have been assigned a shift.
-If there is any collision with other activities, eg. Client travel, personal plans, holidays, etc. it's person responsibility to find someone to swap or raise a need for a backup to local geography lead.
+If there is any collision with other activities, eg. Client travel, personal plans, holidays, etc. It's person responsibility to find someone to swap or raise a need for a backup to local geography lead.

 ## Hotline Operations
 Hotline is supported by a primary and secondary on-call person.
 This means, that PagerDuty will attempt to connect a caller with a Primary on-call person.
-If this person is not available or do not pick up a call within 60 secons, PagerDuty will redirect a call to a Secondary on call person.
-To provide additional failsafe, in the event that neither of is available or pick up a call, there is an option to leave voicemail.
+If this person is not available or don't pick up a call within 60 seconds, PagerDuty will redirect a call to a Secondary on call person.
+To provide additional fail-safe, in the event that neither of them is available to pick up a call, there is an option to leave voicemail.

 Every member of IRIS who is tasked with Hotline duty is obliged to set up his mobile phone and PagerDuty profile according to instruction provided [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty#newcomer-on-boarding).

-Number of IRIS Clients maintain a close business relationship with IRIS Consultants they already have worked with or who are their Account Managers.
+A number of IRIS Clients maintain a close business relationship with IRIS Consultants they already have worked with or who are their Account Managers.
 They tend to request IRIS assistance reaching out to this person, instead of calling Hotline.
 In such a case, IRIS Consultant should kindly push back on such a request and ask Client to follow official process and call IRIS Hotline.

 ### On-Call Person Responsibilities
 Both Primary and Secondary people on call are responsible for following activities during their shift:
 - Picking up all hotline calls.
-- Processing all Voice Messages for hotline calls which were not picked up by both Primary and Secondary on call person.
+- Processing all voice messages for hotline calls which were not picked up by both Primary and Secondary on call person.
 If applicable, it's on-call person responsibility to attempt to reach out to the caller and perform “Initial call” discussion.
 - Logging all hotline calls in Resilient according to the requirements described in [Logging Hotline Call](#Logging-Hotline-Call).
 - Organizing triage calls for all new incidents if they fall within timeframe of the current shift.
 If they fall outside current shift, they either need to be handed over to next geography or planned for a next business day if this was agreed with a Client.
 - Performing a shift hand over with a following geography according to process described in [Shift Turnover](#Shift-Turnover).